When I open up my inbox every morning, I almost always see an email with the title, “I need help paying my bills”.

 Become a Devout Church-Goer:

 If you haven’t been to church in a while, you might want to start going this Sunday, if not before.
-Churches can help people who say, “I need help paying my bills.”
+Churches can help people who are truly in need of help paying their bills.
 You don’t really need to be a member of a church to get their assistance, but it probably isn’t a bad idea.
 Some churches will require you to submit an application while others will take your word for it and provide you with some form of help.
 Here are the steps you should take to request financial assistance form a place of worship.

 - Contact the church and ask to meet with the minister.
 Not all churches will offer financial support, but many will so keep trying until you find one that can meet with you soon.